 - Low dose dexamethasone suppression

-You should know that once the vet diagnoses the pet with the disease, there is no permanent cure.
+You should know that once the vet diagnoses this disease, there is no permanent cure.

-These tests will help the veterinarian determine whether Cushing’s is present and what type they may have.
-Typically there are 2 kinds of Cushing’s – pituitary dependent and adrenal dependent.
+These tests will help the veterinarian determine whether Cushing’s disease is present and what type they may have.
+Typically there are 2 kinds of Cushing’s disease – pituitary dependent and adrenal dependent.

 Adrenal Dependent Cushing’s

-Adrenal tumors as a cause of Cushing’s is rare and affects only about 10% of the dogs treated for the disease.
+Adrenal tumors as a cause of the disease is rare and affects only about 10% of the dogs treated for the disease.

 Pituitary Dependent Cushing’s

-It has been estimated that as many as 90% of dogs with Cushing’s disease have a pituitary gland tumor.
-With early intervention and proper treatment, pituitary dependent Cushing’s disease can have a good prognosis with years of life left for your best friend.
+It has been estimated that as many as 90% of dogs with this disease have pituitary tumors.
+With early intervention and proper treatment, this type of disease can have a good prognosis with a good quality of life for several more years.

-The newest treatment is known as trilostane.
-It is less risky than lysodren but more expensive.
-Instead of killing the adrenal glands, trilostane inhibits the production of cortisol.
+Trilostane is a newer treatment that is less risky than Lysodren but more expensive.
+Instead of killing the adrenal glands, Trilostane inhibits the production of cortisol.
 However, this does not mean that it does not have side effects.
 Like any other medication, wrong administration of the drug may cause severe effects including death.
 This option has much less serious side effects but your dog may show some lethargy or a lower appetite while on this drug.

 There are also many who swear a change in diet helped their dogs with Cushing’s.
 When I did my research I found some had tested out fresh dog foods as an option and said their was a difference in the energy level of their dog and some swear it prolonged their lives.
 I tried to find research on this but was unable to come up with anything concrete.